cmscaltech/summer18-AlexanderZ/README.md

 **STEP 3: Run the tune**

+In the `headnode` directory, run `mkdir out log error fitnesses submissions`.
 Run `python headrunner.py` on the head node for the optimization to proceed.
 It will output fitness histories and parameter histories as `.txt` files in the `headnode` directory.